Skip to Content

 This is a living record.
 It documents an ongoing use case - not a completed experiment, but an active exploration that will continue to evolve as each phase is implemented, validated, and extended.

-The scenario: A UX designer working within a large corporate environment, with access to Figma and AI tooling but without dedicated development resources.
+The scenario: A UX designer working within a large corporate environment, with access to Figma and AI tooling but without dedicated development resources - dev team is fully booked in deliveries.
 The ambition is not to generate a component library - it is to build an automated pipeline that powers a universal design system spanning web, mobile, and embedded surfaces.
 Figma is the available tool, not the chosen one.
 The constraints are the environment.

 The problem being solved: The gap between design intent and running component has always required translation through other people.
 The Studio of Two closes that gap - but only if the AI’s context window receives high-signal, low-noise input.
 Raw Figma extraction fails that requirement.
 This use case is the ongoing record of building a pipeline that meets it.

-For the personal journey behind this use case, see Horizon - The Thing I Was Always Building.
+Read the personal journey: Horizon - The Thing I Was Always Building.

 Current State

 Phase 1 - Complete.
-The extraction-to-component pipeline is defined and operational.
-Quality contracts are established at each gate.
+The extraction-to-component pipeline is defined and operational, running on macOS as the primary execution environment.
+Quality contracts are established at each gate (covering manifest, specification schema, fallback logic, and token implementation conformance).
 The native MCP refactor is complete - wrapper scripts replaced by first-class pipe nodes.
 The correction feedback loop is live.

-Phase 2 - In progress.
-Self-healing conditional routing (validator nodes with branches) is the primary target.
-Banner tolerance for non-conformant MCP servers is the secondary target.
-The longer horizon: expanding the pipeline beyond Figma toward the universal design system - web, mobile, and embedded surfaces under one token vocabulary.
+Phase 3 - In progress.
+Expanding the pipeline beyond Figma toward the universal design system - web, mobile, and embedded surfaces under one token vocabulary - is the active sprint target.

 Phase 1: Establishing the Pipeline